ThanhDatVu111/0-KM/SPOTIFY_SETUP.md

 **Connection shows as connected but doesn't work**

 - Use the DEBUG button to check the connection status
-- Look for Spotify tokens in user metadata
+- Look for Spotify tokens in SecureStore
 - Check the console logs for detailed error messages

 ## How It Works

-### Backend OAuth Flow (Primary)
+### OAuth Flow (Same as Google)

-1. Frontend requests auth URL from backend
+1. Frontend uses `AuthSession.makeRedirectUri()` to get the correct redirect URI
-2. Backend generates Spotify OAuth URL
+2. Frontend creates Spotify OAuth URL with the redirect URI
-3. Frontend opens URL in browser
+3. Frontend opens URL in browser using `WebBrowser.openAuthSessionAsync()`
 4. User authorizes the app
-5. Spotify redirects back with authorization code
+5. Spotify redirects back to the app with an authorization code
-6. Frontend sends code to backend
-7. Backend exchanges code for access/refresh tokens
+6. Frontend exchanges the code for access tokens
-8. Tokens are stored in Supabase user metadata
+7. Tokens are stored securely in Expo SecureStore

-### Supabase OAuth Flow (Fallback)

-1. Frontend requests OAuth URL from Supabase
-2. Supabase generates Spotify OAuth URL
-3. Frontend opens URL in browser
-4. User authorizes the app
-5. Supabase handles the OAuth callback automatically
-6. Spotify provider is added to user's app_metadata

-## Security Notes

-- Access tokens expire after 1 hour
-- Refresh tokens should be used to get new access tokens
-- Store tokens securely (consider using encrypted storage)
-- Never expose client secrets in client-side code
+### Key Differences from Previous Version

+- Uses `AuthSession.makeRedirectUri()` instead of hardcoded scheme
+- Handles OAuth entirely in the frontend (like Google OAuth)
-- Use HTTPS in production
+- Stores tokens in SecureStore instead of Supabase
+- Uses the same WebBrowser pattern as Google OAuth

-## API Scopes
+## Production Deployment

-The app requests the following Spotify scopes:

-- `user-read-private`: Read user's private information
-- `user-read-email`: Read user's email address
-- `user-read-playback-state`: Read user's playback state
-- `user-modify-playback-state`: Control user's playback
-- `user-read-currently-playing`: Read currently playing track
-- `streaming`: Control playback on user's devices
-- `playlist-read-private`: Read user's private playlists
-- `playlist-read-collaborative`: Read collaborative playlists
+When deploying to production:

+1. Update the redirect URI in Spotify Developer Dashboard to: `0km-app://`
+2. Update the backend environment variable: `SPOTIFY_REDIRECT_URI=0km-app://`
+3. The app will automatically use the correct redirect URI based on the environment